Kickboxing: Japanese Kickboxing

 Oriental rules (also known as K-1 rules or unified rules, and sometimes referred to as Japanese kickboxing) was the first combat sport that adopted the name of "kickboxing" in 1966, later termed "Japanese kickboxing" as a retronym.
 Since the 1990s, many of the largest kickboxing promotions such as K-1, ONE Championship, Glory and Bellator Kickboxing adopted this ruleset.
 Oriental rules began to be developed by the Japanese boxing promoter Osamu Noguchi and Karate practitioner Tatsuo Yamada, and it was initially intended as a mix of Karate and Muay Thai, but it was later affected also by the Dutch rules, which were first formalised in the Netherlands in the 1970s.
+It was further codified after Kazuyoshi Ishii founded the organization K-1 in 1993.
 The primary difference between Muay Thai and Oriental Kickboxing was the prohibition of elbow strikes and throws.
 In addition, the amount of clinch fighting is drastically decreased.
 These changes were aimed at reducing injuries and making bouts more accessible to TV viewers.
 Oriental rules bouts were traditionally fought over 5, 3-minute rounds but 3 round bouts have since become popular.
 The male kickboxers are bare-chested wearing shorts (although trousers and karate gis have been worn) and protective gear including: mouth-guard, hand-wraps, shin-wraps, 10 oz gloves.

 Notable fighters under K-1 rules include Semmy Schilt, Badr Hari, Ernesto Hoost, Albert Kraus, Masato, Peter Aerts, Remy Bonjasky, Giorgio Petrosyan, Mike Zambidis, Buakaw and Andy Souwer.